What was your life

 moment, our English teacher came through the door.
 She glanced at us and

 smiled.
 Everything appeared to be, as it should.
-So she stood before us, and
+So she stood in front of the

 My school